lowdanie/lowdanie.github.io/_posts/2024-01-03-fully-homomorphic-encryption.md

 message $m$ and outputs an LWE encryption of $\mathrm{Step}(m)$.

-The other key property of $\mathrm{Bootstrap}$ is that the noise distribution of its output ciphertext is independent on the noise of the input.
-In particular, if bootstrapping is applied to a very noisy ciphertext then the output noise could be lower than the input noise.
+The other key property of $\mathrm{Bootstrap}$ is that the noise distribution of its output ciphertext is independent of the noise of the input.
 This property is what will allow us to compose an arbitrary number of homomorphic NAND functions without an explosion of the ciphertext noise.

 Here is the declaration of the $\mathrm{Bootstrap}$ function: